michael-0brien/cryojax/docs/api/simulator/volume.md

-# Modeling cryo-EM structures
+# Modeling cryo-EM volumes

-There are many different data representations of biological structures for cryo-EM, including atomic models, voxel maps, and neural network representations.
-Further, there are many ways to generate these structures, such as from protein generative modeling and molecular dynamics, and there are also different ways of parametrising an electrostatic potential once a structure is generated.
+There are many different volume representations of biological structures for cryo-EM, including atomic models, voxel maps, and neural network representations.
+Further, there are many ways to generate these volumes, such as from protein generative modeling and molecular dynamics.
 The optimal implementation to use depends on the user's needs.
-Therefore, CryoJAX supports a variety of these structure representations as well as a modeling interface for creating new representations downstream.
-This page discusses how to use this interface and documents the structures included in the library.
+Therefore, CryoJAX supports a variety of these representations as well as a modeling interface for usage downstream.
+This page discusses how to use this interface and documents the volumes included in the library.

 ## Core base classes

-???+ abstract "`cryojax.simulator.AbstractStructureParameterisation`"
+???+ abstract "`cryojax.simulator.AbstractVolumeParametrisation`"
-    ::: cryojax.simulator.AbstractStructureParameterisation
+    ::: cryojax.simulator.AbstractVolumeParametrisation
         options:
             members:
-                - to_volume_parametrisation
+                - to_volume_representation

-???+ abstract "`cryojax.simulator.AbstractVolumeParametrisation`"
+???+ abstract "`cryojax.simulator.AbstractVolumeRepresentation`"
-    ::: cryojax.simulator.AbstractVolumeParametrisation
+    ::: cryojax.simulator.AbstractVolumeRepresentation
         options:
             members:
                 - rotate_to_pose

-???+ abstract "`cryojax.simulator.AbstractEnsembleParametrisation`"
+??? abstract "`cryojax.simulator.AbstractEnsembleParametrisation`"
     ::: cryojax.simulator.AbstractEnsembleParametrisation
         options:
             members:
-                - rotate_to_pose
+                - conformation

-???+ abstract "`cryojax.simulator.AbstractPotentialParametrisation`"
+??? abstract "`cryojax.simulator.AbstractPotentialParametrisation`"
     ::: cryojax.simulator.AbstractPotentialParametrisation
         options:
             members:

-## Volume parametrisations
+## Volume representations

 ### Point clouds